• Skip to primary navigation

 It’s impossible to cover every bank that offers Tesla financing since many are small and local banks.
 You may be able to get an auto loan from your local bank or credit union, so it’s not necessary to apply through a large chain or digital bank.

+Most small banks require that you have a check or savings account and a history with the bank before they grant a loan.
 Some of the best Tesla auto loan rates come through nationally known banks, so it’s worth looking at their offers even if you prefer your hometown bank.

 1. Wells Fargo – Best for the Lowest Rate